Zhoushan: Daishan Provincial Level Scenic Area

-Daishan (岱山), originally known as Penglai, is believed to have been reached by Xu Fu of Qin Dynasty during his eastward journey to Japan.
+Daishan (岱山), originally known as Penglai, is believed to have been reached by Xu Fu of the Qin dynasty during his eastward journey to Japan.
 Mount Moxin, with a height of 257 meters above sea level, is the highest peak on Daishan Island, from where visitors can get the fantastic view of Gaoting, the county seat, and nearby islands and water channels.
 Ciyun Temple is the major temple on Mount Moxin and a popular scenic spot.
 Lulan-qingsha Beach, measuring 3600 meters long and 500 meters wide, is the single longest beach of Eastern China.
 It is an ideal place for camping, flying kites, and movie-shooting.
 The beach is also the location for yearly worship services or matsuris of the ocean for fishing harvest.
 Dongsha Ancient Town was once the county seat of Daishan, with hundreds years of commercial and exchange activities associated to traditional fishing industry.
 Several major buildings and facilities have been well protected.
 Shuanghe features wonderful large-scale man-made cliffs and precipices which are the result of hundreds years of carving for granite materials for architectural purposes.
 Daishan has the reputation of being a county of museums.
 Its collection of museums include themes such as fishing culture, Zhoushan dialect, typhoon, lighthouse, salt production, etc. Besides the above-stated attractions on Daishan Island, other islands are noteworthy as well.
 For example, Xiushan Island features the only inter-tidal mud theme park in China.
 Qushan Island features Mount Guanyin, which is also a bodhimanda of Guanyin.
 Changtu is a traditional fishing port.